billymwangi/skincare-recommender-system/README.md

      Note: We recommend you  to use Python 3.9 and above for this repository

   ## Data
-  We scraped our data from the Sephora website using Apify and merged it with another dataset obtained from Kaggle .
+  We scraped our data from the Sephora website using Apify and merged it with another dataset obtained from Kaggle.
   The dataset contains :

   * information about all beauty products (over 8,000) from the Sephora online store, including product and brand names, prices, ingredients, ratings, and all features.